jrheard/blog/_drafts/quinto.md

 ClojureScript
 -------------

 I actually wrote my program in [ClojureScript](https://clojurescript.org/), though.
-ClojureScript is a dialect of Clojure that compiles to JavaScript.
+ClojureScript is a dialect of Clojure that compiles to JavaScript[^2].

 ClojureScript lets you write a Clojure program and then run it in a web browser.
 This means: